Jan Epstein, Principal - Belvidere Central School/Waterville Elementary School

 Karyl Kent, Director of Nutritional Services

 Building on a foundation of 30+ years in commercial foodservice, primarily restaurant and catering work, I found my calling for child nutrition in 2008 when I became Food Service Manager/Head Chef for Richmond Elementary School.
 My passion for supporting local food producers and teaching children about where their food comes from was the force for building a model Farm to School program.
 In 2012, I was honored to be chosen by the VT School Nutrition Association to be the Vermont nominee for the National Louise Sublette Award of Excellence in School Nutrition.
 After eight years at Richmond, I became Production Supervisor for South Burlington School District, overseeing all recipe and menu development and production of meals for five schools.
 I have a certificate in Mediation and Conflict Resolution from Woodbury College which serves me well in my work and my life.
-I am a sixth generation Vermonter, I live in Huntington, VT, with my husband and my son who is a senior at MMUHS.
-I have two grown, married daughters who have blessed me with two fabulous granddaughters!
-Together we all enjoy camping, hiking, kayaking, cooking together and going to hockey games, among other activities.
-I am so happy to be working with Lamoille North; I am excited to build connections with the community, school programs, our tech center and especially to feed kids well.
+I have served as President Elect and President of the Vermont School Nutrition Association from 2019-2021.
+I am a sixth generation Vermonter, I live in Huntington, VT, with my husband.
+We have two daughters, a son, a son-in-law and two incredible granddaughters!
+Together we all enjoy camping, hiking, kayaking, cooking together and traveling, among other activities.
+I am so happy to be working with Lamoille North and to be part of a community that values local farms and feeding kids well.

 Brian Pena, IT Systems Manager

 I grew up in San Antonio, TX, and left when I joined the United States Navy in 2001.
 I served 10 years on active duty and three more years in the U.S. Navy Reserve.
 I have an AA in Computer Systems Management, a BA in Information Systems Management, and an MA in Organizational Management with a focus on Organizational Leadership.
 I began working in the education industry in 2015 upon my arrival to Vermont.
-I have taught for and been an Adjunct Faculty Member with the Community College of Vermont (CCV).
-I am taking some time off at CCV while I integrate into my new position with LNSU.
 I am excited and honored to offer my services for LNSU.
 See you in the hallways!

 Michele Aumand, Executive Assistant to the Superintendent

 I was born and raised in Southern California and spent the first 26 years of my life on the west coast.
-I attended Saddleback Community College where I received an A.A.
-Degree in Liberal Arts.
-I then studied at California State University, Fullerton, where I received a B.S. in Child Development.
-We moved east in 1989 and I have lived in New Hampshire and Vermont for the past 31 years.
+I attended Saddleback Community College where I received an Associate's degree in Liberal Arts.
+I then studied at California State University, Fullerton, where I received a Bachelor's degree in Child Development.
+We moved east in 1989 and have lived in New Hampshire and Vermont for the past 33 years.
 I spent 20 years working as an educational sales consultant for Staff Development for Educators, a company based out of Peterborough, NH, that provided professional development for educators, PreK-12.
-I had the very good fortune of being hired by LNSU as Executive Assistant to the Superintendent.
+In 2015, I had the very good fortune of being hired by LNSU as Executive Assistant to the Superintendent.
 It has been such a rewarding experience for me to work with such a hardworking and dedicated group of professionals who have one goal in mind...how to best serve our students!
-I currently live in Stowe, VT, with my husband and I have two grown children, Brandon and Ashley; a grandson, Oliver; and granddaughter, Willow.
-We enjoy kayaking, fishing, spending time with family and Crossfit!
+I currently live in Stowe, VT, with my husband.
+I have two amazing children and three beautiful grandchildren!
+I enjoy working out, running, biking, hiking, kayaking, and most of all, spending time with family!